3.

 Types of profile cascades

-The type of a profile cascades is determined by the stagger angle (inclination in the cascade).
-The size of the inlet and outlet flow area of a cascade is essential for the resulting velocities of the working fluid when flowing through the profile cascade.
-Any basic type of profile cascades with the same pitch can be constructed from the same profile by simply turning the profile or changing the stagger angle of the profile in the cascade, see Figure 1:
+The shape, respectively the inlet and outlet flow area of the profile cascade, is determined by the stagger angle (inclination in the cascade).
+Any basic type of profile cascades with the same pitch can be constructed from the same profile by simply turning the profile or changing the stagger angle of the profile in the cascade, see Figure 1.

 Relationships between basic types of profile cascades